-HP BridgeWorks
+Compaq BridgeWorks

-HP BridgeWorks is an automated component-creation tool that exposes existing 3GL-based applications and modules as components using the JavaBeans, Enterprise JavaBeans, or COM object models and thus facilitates the development and deployment of distributed applications.
+Compaq BridgeWorks is an automated componentcreation tool that exposes existing 3GL-based applications and modules as components using the JavaBeans, Enterprise JavaBeans, or COM object models and thus facilitates the development and deployment of distributed applications.

-HP BridgeWorks can "componentize" or "wrap" applications written in COBOL, Pascal, BASIC, C, Fortran, Ada, and any other 3GL language that supports the Open-VMS Calling Standard.
+Compaq BridgeWorks can "componentize" or "wrap" applications written in COBOL, Pascal, BASIC, C, Fortran, Ada, and any other 3GL language that supports the OpenVMS Calling Standard.
 Such applications must have routines that are externally callable.
 BridgeWorks can also wrap DCL procedures, ACMS applications, and aggregate datatypes (structure and arrays).

-BridgeWorks consists of a GUI development tool on the Windows NT or Windows 2000 desktop, a server manager component on OpenVMS, and extensive online help.
+BridgeWorks consists of a GUI development tool on the Windows NT/2000 desktop, a server manager component on OpenVMS, and extensive online help.
 All the necessary files and code are generated to build the selected application or module into a component in a three-tier, distributed architecture.
 Web and desktop clients can then communicate with these new distributed components using industry-standard technologies as if they were the application that enables the development and deployment of solutions for the widest range of client platforms and the Internet.